steveonly2/Aegis-Screenshot-Assitor/README.md

 # Aegis-Screenshot-Assitor

 an Automatic Screenshot Program THAT WORKS WHEN THE PROGRAM IS TABBED OUT.
-BUT HIGHLY CUSTOMIZABLE WITH OPTIONS SUCH AS:
+BUT HIGHLY CUSTOMIZABLE!!

-WEBHOOK URL

-USER ID

-CUSTOM TEXT

-CUSTOM GIF

-CUSTOMIZABLE WINDOW WHICH SHOULD BE USED TO TAKE THE SCREENSHOT OF.

-Made using pywin32 library and Customtkinter and some inbuilt and common modules
+Made using pywin32 Customtkinter library and tkinter and some inbuilt and common modules

-Credits to steveonly2 (Main Dev), Pyt (Dev)
+Credits to steveonly2 (Main Dev), Pyt (Dev), Tyler (Dev)
+Owner: steveonly2

 # INSTALLATION